-Ohana Arts co-founder and mezzo-soprano Laurie Rubin serves as Associate Artistic Director and Ohana Arts Festival Manager, as well as resident voice teacher for the Ohana Arts School.
+Ohana Arts co-founder and mezzo-soprano Laurie Rubin serves as Co-Artistic Director, as well as resident voice teacher for the Ohana Arts Summer School of the Arts.
 She received high praise from The New York Times chief classical music critic Anthony Tommasini who wrote she possesses “compelling artistry,” “communicative power,” and that her voice displays “earthy, rich, and poignant qualities.”
 The Los Angeles Times special critic Josef Woodard wrote Laurie gives a “charismatic, multi-textured performance,” and “Rubin seems to have an especially acute intuition about the power and subtleties of sound and she was a compelling force at the center of the music.”

 Recent career highlights include her United Kingdom solo recital debut performance at Wigmore Hall in London as well as her solo recital debut at Weill Recital Hall at Carnegie Hall.
 She has performed Berlioz’ Les Nuit d’ete with the Burbank Philharmonic Orchestra; Yale Symphony soloing in the Mozart Mass in C Minor; Oakland/ East Bay Symphony soloing in Haydn’s Harmonie Mass; a benefit concert of duets with opera star Frederica von Stade; performing Barber’s Knoxville Summer of 1915 under the baton of John Williams; a benefit performance with Marvin Hamlisch; concerts in both the Terrace Theater and The Millennium Stage at The John F. Kennedy Center and The White House in Washington, DC.